Tokyo Disney Disability Access Services (DAS) beginner’s guide

 Can I register for Disability Access Services for more than one day at a time?

-There is conflicting information regarding this.
 The official website says you need to register each day at each park separately, on the day you attend.
 People have reported you only need to register once for your whole visit.
+I believe it is each day, each park.

 Do I need a Carer with me to be registered for a Tokyo Disneyland disability pass?